jquery-validation/jquery-validation/CONTRIBUTING.md

 ## Build setup

 1. Install [NodeJS](http://nodejs.org).
-2. Install the Grunt CLI To install by running `npm install -g grunt-cli`.
+2. Install the Grunt CLI by running `npm install -g grunt-cli`.
 More details are available on their website http://gruntjs.com/getting-started.
 3. Install the NPM dependencies by running `npm install`.
 4. The build can now be called by running `grunt`.